A Decade of Research in Fog computing: Relevance, Challenges, and Future Directions: Future research directions for next-generation IoT/fog computing

 \subsection{Quantum cloud computing and its repercussions on edge/fog}

-Another rapidly emerging technology is Quantum Computing, which harnesses the laws of quantum mechanics for solving problems too complex for classical computers.
+Another rapidly emerging technology is Quantum Computing, which harnesses the laws of quantum mechanics for solving problems too complex for classical computers~\cite{GYONGYOSI201951}.
 If powerful quantum computers will become widely available in the near future, they may drive the future of quantum cloud computing.
 These developments will offer solutions such as fault-tolerant secure quantum computations, quantum techniques for cryptographic verification and access control in cloud computing etc ~\cite{gill2022quantum}.
-Quantum cloud computing clients then need to communicate with the cloud via a quantum link for transferring their tasks and associated Qbits.
-Initial efforts have already been made in this direction.
+Quantum cloud computing clients then need to communicate with the cloud via a quantum link for transferring their tasks and associated qubits.
+Initial efforts have already been made in this direction~\cite{10064036}.

 With fog computing perceived as cloud in proximity, will the quantum cloud computing have any repercussions on edge/fog computing?
 Future work should already start exploring the opportunities it is going to offer.
 For example, integration of Blockchain service with Quantum Internet can improve the communication speed along with the required security provisions for the edge analytics and federated learning tasks performed on the edge-cloud continuum.